 11.2.13.
-The Domain Name Holder must not be charged for a .nz domain name due to be renewed after the date on which DNCL contacts the Domain Name Holders but before the Deadline.
+The Registrar must not charge the Domain Name Holder for a .nz domain name that is due to be renewed during the period starting on the date DNCL contacts the Domain Name Holders and ending on the Deadline date.